LemnLabs/polymarket-trading-bot/README.md

 # Polymarket Copy Trading Bot

 A TypeScript Polymarket Copy Trading bot that copies trades from any Polymarket wallet.
 Monitors a target address, detects trades, and automatically replicates them on your account.
 Works with regular wallets and proxy/Safe wallets.
+The system supports both EOA and proxy/Safe authentication using signature types 0, 1, and 2.

 ## What it does